WHY You Must Speak Truth to Power When Painfully Denied a Tourist Visa

 The reality

 The quote above paints a rosy picture.
-But in reality, the government’s admission system contains significant flaws.
+However, the government’s admission system contains significant flaws.

 Like many people from less developed countries, Ibrahim faces adversity to overcome what we often take for granted. — equal access to create a better life that matters.